pokt-network/gateway-server/README.md

 Learn more about the vision and overall architecture [overview](docs%2Foverview.md)

+## Gateway Operator Quick Getting Started
+To onboard the gateway server without having to dig deep, you can follow the [Quick Onboarding Guide](docs%2Fquick-onboarding-guide.md)

 ## New Gateway Operator Onboarding Path
 1. [Gateway Server Overview](docs%2Foverview.md)
 2. [POKT Primer](docs%2Fpokt-primer.md)